viridia/klendathu-v1/DesignNotes.md

   * User list (in autocomplete).
   * Sorting?
 * Issue compose needs role checks on individual fields.
-* Custom suggest field / enter key support.
-  * Will be easier once we have some data
-  * Get rid of typeahead
 * return key to navigate between fields (all dialogs)
 * escape to dismiss menus
 * add support for #hash tags and @mentions
 * Simplify rendering of suggestionsSuffix in autocomplete
 * Additional roles
-  * Project membership
   * Create organizations
   * Org membership
 * Check roles client-side when editing / deleting labels